-- AV Peer Review Rated, Martindale-Hubbell
+- AV Preeminent® Rated, Martindale-Hubbell

-- Editor-in-Chief, Comparative Labor Law Journal, 1993-1994
+- Comparative Labor Law Journal, Editor-in-Chief (1993-1994)

 - Connecticut Bar Association